 When it can take as much as 22,500 litres of water to produce just 1 kg of cotton, it is undoubtedly important that brands source cotton that uses less water, and cares for the health of the soil.
 However, BCI principles have raised some red flags for me around how sustainable its cotton actually is.

-The first sustainability red flag is the use of the non-binding “should” in all of their seven principles.
+The first sustainability red flag is the use of the non-binding “should” in all of its seven principles.
 Having non-binding principles means you cannot know if farmers operating under BCI principles are indeed promoting water stewardship, caring for the health of the soil, or promoting decent work.

 The other sustainability red flag is there are no direct principles on pesticide use.
 According to the Environmental Justice Foundation, cotton covers just 2.4% of the world’s cultivated land.
 However, cotton uses 6% of the world’s pesticides and 16% of insecticides.
 This is more than any other single major crop.

-And my third red flag when asking if BCI Cotton is sustainable, ethical, or organic, my question is why is BCI so popular with typical fast fashion brands?
+And my third red flag when asking if BCI Cotton is sustainable, ethical, or organic, my question is why is BCI so popular with typical fast fashion brands.
 Why are ethical clothing brands not purchasers of this cotton?
-This immediately suggests that BCI principles cover the bare minimum of environmental requirements, at low cost.
+This immediately suggests that BCI principles cover the bare minimum of environmental requirements, at a low cost.

 I wanted to investigate these red flags and what I found only backed up my fears.

 Driving Down Demand for Organic Cotton

 In 2018 the Changing Markets Foundation published a report about the BCI.
 It said the rapid growth of the Better Cotton Initiative is driving down sustainability standards in the cotton industry.
 The report also concluded that of all the textile certification schemes, BCI is the worst.

 This damning conclusion was drawn because, according to the report, the BCI scheme has undermined the market for the most environmentally friendly cotton option – organic cotton.
 Organic cotton uses 92% less water than conventional cotton, and uses no synthetic pesticides or fertilisers.
 BCI, meanwhile, tolerates the use of pesticides and genetically modified seeds.